Florida Virtual School: FLVS Flex

 Within the state, the Florida Virtual School district offers multiple options at no cost to students who are Florida residents.
 FLVS Flex allows public, private, or homeschool students to enroll on a per-course basis with rolling enrollment open year-round.
-Students may take individual courses with FLVS Flex to supplement current studies or as part of a home education program.
 Because credits are applied to the transcript of a student's local school or toward a homeschool portfolio, students of the FLVS Flex program do not receive a diploma from FLVS.
 The FLVS course catalog includes more than 190 courses for students in Kindergarten through 12th grade.
-Courses include core subjects, world languages, electives, honors, and Advanced Placement courses.

 FLVS is accredited by the North Central Association Commission on Accreditation and School Improvement (NCA CASI), Northwest Accreditation Commission (NWAC) and the Southern Association of Colleges and Schools Council on Accreditation and School Improvement (SACS CASI), a division of Cognia.
 All core courses are NCAA approved.

 FLVS Full Time

 FLVS Full Time is a full-time public school in the state of Florida that provides online instruction for both elementary, middle and high school students.
 FLVS Full Time operates on a 180-day calendar following the traditional school year in the United States and is considered attending students' primary school of record.
 In May 2013, the school celebrated the graduation of its inaugural graduating class which included 250 high school seniors.
 These students were the first to receive a diploma from FLVS Full Time.